 to ask your physio if you have any questions about your recovery plan.

 The first step in your recovery from a facet joint injury is to restore your back’s normal range of motion.
-Restoring your full movement is essential to ensure you are able to successfully & safely get back to your normal activities.
+Restoring your full movement is essential to ensure you are able to successfully and safely get back to your normal activities.

-Techniques your physio may use to help restore movement include joint mobilisations, soft tissue releases & massage to relieve muscle spasm.
+Techniques your physio may use to help restore movement include joint mobilisations, soft tissue releases and massage to relieve muscle spasm.
 You will also be guided through an initial specific exercise program to help you recover as fast as possible..

 Facet joint injuries of the back are often caused by poor biomechanics (how you move) in your normal activities, eg. at your workplace or during sport.
 This may be due to muscle tightness or weakness, poor workplace set-up or exercise technique.
 Correction of these is vital to provide you with a lasting recovery.

 Your physio will check for undesirable movement patterns and provide effective strategies to correct them.
 This may include strengthening, stretching, or correction of workplace ergonomics or sports technique.